 For the ultimate experience, spend the night on the shores of Quilotoa.
 There’s a camping site called Columpio De Playas De Quilotoa.
 It gets quite cold at night so bring warm clothes.
-You’ll be rewarded by a starry sky and peaceful night!
+You’ll be rewarded by a starry sky and a peaceful night!

 Explore the Quilotoa Loop

 Finally, if you have time and want the opportunity to witness local life up in the Andes, do the two or three-day trek known as the Quilotoa Loop!
 The trail starts in Sigchos or Isinlivi and connects remote villages to end at the crater lake (although you can also go about it the other way around!).
 As you go from village to village, camping is not required.
-You can spend the night in one of the town’s hostals before setting off again in the morning.
+You can spend the night in one of the town’s hostels before setting off again in the morning.
 You don’t need a guide to complete this trek but make sure to download a map and mark the path on maps.me or another map that works offline.

 Where to Stay

 The town of Quilotoa itself isn’t particularly charming but it is still worth spending the night there to start hiking in the early hours the next day.
-Hostals are basic but enough for a one-night stay.
+Hostels are basic but enough for a one-night stay.
 As it gets chilly at night, look for rooms with a chimney.
-Also, note that there are no ATMs in the village and most hostals charge more if you wish to pay by card.
+Also, note that there are no ATMs in the village and most hostels charge more if you wish to pay by card.